 The pharmacology upgrade course is offered to all registered naturopathic physicians wishing to add prescriptive rights to their practice.
-The course, and all supportive materials are available online to allow the freedom of the registrants to work and study at there own pace, and then sign up for the next examination period if they are ready.
+The course and all supportive materials are available online to allow registrants the freedom to work and study at there own pace, and then sign up for the next examination when ready.
 It is recommended that registrants allow three to four months of preparation before attempting the exam.

-It is the content of the video supported lectures and chapters that are represented in the oral component of the examination.
-All of the required chapters then are potentially represented on the written component of the final exam.
-A more detailed description of the processes, examinations, and expectations for the course is available on the website once you have registered.
+It is the content of the video supported lectures and chapters that are tested in the oral component of the examination.
+All of the required chapters may be tested on the written component of the final exam.
+A more detailed description of the processes, examinations and expectations for the course is available on the website once you have registered.

 Registrants of this course will be required to attend the final assessment.